shaikhabdullahwaseem17-byte/QUVANTI-LABS-PEEK/README.md

 - Expanded broker integrations (IBKR live, Coinbase)
 - Backtesting for forex and commodities
 - Strategy sharing marketplace (public share token system exists, UI partially built)
+- Overcoming aforementioned Limitations

 ## Feedback
 We could make mistakes, so can the AI.
 Love and sincerity went into this.
-If something seems like an error, please report it to helloquvanti@gmail.com If you cant pay for the Pro subscription, don't use it as an excuse to not work better, please contact us.
+If something seems like an error, please report it at helloquvanti@gmail.com.
 We care for both expert and non-expert opinion.

+If you cant pay for the Pro subscription, don't use it as an excuse to not work better, please contact us.

 ###Last Updated
 9/24/2026